rkarmaka98/azurefiles-app/Readme.md

 * **Containerization**: build a Docker image for `azfilesctl` and host the dashboard.
 * **Cloud Deployment**: deploy on Azure App Service or AKS for real-world usage.

-Enjoy this fully self-contained Azure Files anomaly monitoring demo!
-Feel free to extend and share your improvements.